The Truffle is a mythical mushroom. Extremely rare in its natural form, truffle growers have managed to breed them, much to the delight of epicures.

 There are 160 Truffle growers across Australia commanding prices of up to $3500/kg!
-These Truffieres are scattered from Victoria to Western Australia.
+These Truffles are scattered from Victoria to Western Australia.

 It must be emphasized that truffle growing is not a “get rich quick” project and should be viewed as a long term investment with very specific requirements for truffle growth.
 Many growers have been consistently getting truffles after 4 to 5 years but can be up to 10.

 Truffles are commonly grated or thinly sliced onto food or into dishes as the flavor is quite strong.
 Truffle Oil is also a common use.
-This is made by combining high-quality olive oil with freshly sliced truffles and drizzled over foods to enhance the flavour.
-This includes but not limited to toasted sandwiches, French fries, salad, steak pizza crust and eggs.
-Both Black and White truffles are available however the White truffles are proving to much harder to grow in Australia.
+This is made by combining high-quality olive oil with freshly sliced truffles and drizzled over foods to enhance the flavor.
+This includes but not limited to toasted sandwiches, French fries, salad, steak pizza crust, and eggs.
+Both Black and White truffles are available however the White truffles are proving too much harder to grow in Australia.

 Being a variety of mushroom, truffles grow and mature underground close to the roots of some types of trees.
 Commonly used in Australia are oaks and hazelnuts which are native to Europe where the truffle originated.
 The fungi create a symbiotic relationship with the tree roots, called mycorrhiza, and the truffle develops from this.

 Truffle harvest in Australia begins around June and is commonly done using working dogs trained for the job.
 Similar to “bomb squad” or “drug dogs” their sensitive noses can pick up the smell with ease.